GCDigitalFellows/hypo_workshop/lessons.md

 If you get stuck or want more information, check out Hypothesis's "[Quick Guide for Teachers](https://web.hypothes.is/quick-start-guide/)."

-## Using H with Firefox: The Bookmarklet
+## Using Hypothesis with Firefox: The Bookmarklet

 Begin on the Hypothesis "Get Started" page.
 Under the step #2 heading, "Add Hypothesis to your browser," look for the **Hypothesis Bookmarklet** button.